fleetdm/fleet/articles/windows-mdm-setup.md

 5. On the **Enterprise Mobility + Security E3** page, select **Buy** and follow instructions to purchase the license.

-6. Find and buy an Intune license.
+6. Find and buy a license.

 7. Sign in to [Microsoft Entra ID portal](https://portal..com).